wexpertsystems/seguro-prototype/README.md

 architecture is sound and, given sufficient development resources, Seguro ought to be a reasonably achievable within a year's time.

+## Challenges

 # About Us

-## TODO: add more info about Pax and I
+TODO: add more info about Pax and I

-## TODO: add job description and/or desired qualities in candidate?
+TODO: add job description and/or desired qualities in candidate?

 [Wexpert Systems](https://wexpert.systems) is an Urbit software and services company which offers full-service premium Urbit hosting on physical servers, with minimal dependence on Big Tech cloud services.
 Wexpert Systems sells Urbit planets to the public and offers bespoke hosting for stars and galaxies and their moons.
 Shop our planet store or contact us for hosting or other questions.

+# Milestones

+## Milestone 1 - Specification

+Expected Completion: 3-6 months

+Payment: $50,000

+Write a detailed technical specification and have it reviewed by the champion (and perhaps additional technical Urbit authorities), accordingly revised, and ultimately approved for implementation.

+Deliverables:

+- Publication of a set of Markdown documents

+## Milestone 2 - Implementation

+Expected Completion: 3-6 months

+Payment: $50,000

+Deliverables:

+- A merged PR in the `urbit/urbit` repository

+## Milestone 3 - Testing, Integration, Communication

+Expected Completion: 3 months

+Payment: $50,000

+Write a comprehensive test suite that guarantee operability of Seguro's specified features and use cases.

+Integrate Seguro features in a live hosting environment.

+Deliverables:

+- A merged PR in the `urbit/urbit` repository
+- Overview of Seguro and demonstration of working system on Urbit Developer Call